 Within the following Notes to financial statements, references to "ETF" represent exchange-traded fund, references to "State Street" represent State Street Bank and Trust Company, references to "the SEC" represent the Securities and Exchange Commission, references to "Putnam Management" represent Putnam Investment Management, LLC, the fund's manager, an indirect wholly-owned subsidiary of Putnam Investments, LLC.
-Additionally, references to "OTC", if any, represent over-the-counter.
-Unless otherwise noted, the "reporting period" represents the period from September 29, 2022 (commencement of operations) through April 30, 2023.
+Additionally, references to "OTC", if any, represent over-the-counter and references to "ESG", if any, represent environmental, social and governance.
+Unless otherwise noted, the "reporting period" represents the period from January 19, 2023 (commencement of operations) through April 30, 2023.